Ruzurgi (amifampridine) for Lambert-Eaton myasthenic syndrome

 How does Ruzurgi work?

-Who can take Ruzurgi?
+Who could take Ruzurgi?

 Who should not take Ruzurgi?